Epipremnum aureum: Cultivation and uses

 In temperate regions, it is a popular houseplant with numerous cultivars selected for leaves with white, yellow, or light green variegation.
 It is often used in decorative displays in shopping centers, offices, and other public locations largely because it requires little care and is also attractively leafy.
 In tropical countries, it is found in many parks and gardens, and tends to grow naturally.

-As an indoor plant it can reach more than 2 m in height if given the adequate support (a trellis or moss pole to climb), but hardly develops adult-sized leaves.
+As an indoor plant it can reach more than 2 m in height if given adequate support (a trellis or moss pole to climb), but hardly develops adult-sized leaves.
 The best results are achieved by providing indirect light; it tolerates an intense luminosity, but long periods of direct sunlight burn the leaves.
 It lives well with a temperature between 17 and 30 C. Generally, the plant will only need watering when the soil feels dry to the touch (typically once every one to two weeks).
-The plant should be fertilized every 2-3 months during its growing season, and at a reduced rate the rest of the year.
-It should be replanted at least every 1-2 years, or sooner if it becomes too root-bound.
+The plant should be fertilized every 2–3 months during its growing season, and at a reduced rate the rest of the year.
+It should be replanted at least every 1–2 years, or sooner if it becomes too root-bound.
 However, it is a very robust plant, and will survive bad growing conditions.
 The plant grows rapidly in hydroponic culture.

 It can be cultivated from a cutting, however, this can carry various diseases such as Erwinia leaf spot, Pythium root rot, Rhizoctonia root rot (Rhizoctonia foot rot), Pseudomonas leaf spot, Southern blight, and Xanthomonas blight.

 The plant can remove indoor pollutants such as formaldehyde, trichloroethene, toluene, xylene, and benzene in controlled circumstances (e.g. a sealed room).
 A study found that this effect declined as the molecular weight of the polluting substance increased.

 The plant is sometimes used in aquariums, placed on top of the aquarium, and allowed to grow roots in the water.
 This is beneficial to the plant and the aquarium as it absorbs nitrates, using them for growth.